djmaxus/autodj/README.md

 - Number type is restricted to `f64`
 - No utilization of `num` and `nalgebra` crates

-Some defferences are planned to be eliminated as noted in the [roadmap](#anticipated-features).
+Some differences are planned to be eliminated as noted in the [roadmap](#anticipated-features).

 Within this crate, you may study & launch test target `/tests/autodiff.rs` to follow some differences.